 Period of participation.
-The 5-tax-year period of participation is the 5-tax-year period beginning with the first tax year for which the participant made a designated Roth contribution to the plan.
-Therefore, for designated Roth contributions made for 2016, the first year for which a qualified distribution can be made is 2021.
+The 5-tax-year period of participation is the 5-tax-year period beginning with the first tax year for which a contribution was made to the participant's designated Roth account in the plan.
+Therefore, if a contribution is first made to a participant's designated Roth account in the plan for 2024, the first year for which a qualified distribution can be made is 2029.

-However, if a direct rollover is made to the plan from a designated Roth account under another plan, the 5-tax-year period for the recipient plan begins with the first tax year for which the participant first had designated Roth contributions made to the other plan.
+However, if a direct rollover is made to the plan from a designated Roth account under another plan, the 5-tax-year period for the recipient plan begins with the first tax year for which a contribution was made to the participant's designated Roth account in the other plan (if earlier).

 Your 401(k), 403(b), or 457(b) plan may permit you to roll over amounts from those plans to a designated Roth account within the same plan.
 This is known as an in-plan Roth rollover.
+If an in-plan Roth rollover is the first contribution made to your designated Roth account, the 5-tax-year period of participation begins on the first day of the first tax year in which you make the in-plan Roth rollover.

 For more details, see In-plan Roth rollovers, later.